Abbas (actor): Supporting roles: 2006–2010

 Abbas made a cameo appearance in Unarchigal (2006), which opened to mixed reviews.
-This was the second-last movie of Kunal Singh before his death in 2008.
 His next venture was as a lead in 47A Besant Nagar Varai (2006) with Sangeetha and Ravali.
-The film opened to mixed responses.
+The film began production under the title of Mansakkul Varalaama in 1997.
 Abbas played a negative role in black comedy thriller Thiruttu Payale (2006), with Jeevan and Sonia Agarwal.
-The film was a commercial success grossing ₹ 400 million at the box office and became the third highest grossing Tamil film of 2006 only behind Varalaru and Vettaiyaadu Vilaiyaadu.
+The film was a commercial success grossing ₹ 250 million at the box office and became the third highest grossing Tamil film of 2006 only behind Varalaru and Vettaiyaadu Vilaiyaadu.

 He played a supporting role in Telugu social-drama film Chandrahas (2007), which was not a high success, but won Sarojini Devi Award for a Film on National Integration.
-In 2007, he co-starred with Bhumika Chawla in Telugu thriller film — Anasuya.
+In 2007, he co-starred with Bhumika Chawla in Telugu thriller film, Anasuya.
 The film released to positive reviews and was recorded as a hit at the box office, running for 50 days.
 His 50th film as an actor was Sadhu Miranda (2008).
 A Tamil comedy thriller film, Abbas co-starred with Prasanna and Kavya Madhavan, where he played a negative role.

 Abbas collaborated with Tabu again in Idi Sangathi (2008), whose casting was praised.
 This film marks the third collaboration between Abbas and Tabu after the Tamil films Kadhal Desam (1996) and Kandukondain Kandukondain (2000).
 He starred with Jackie Shroff, Raghuvaran, Rahul Dev and Veda in Telugu heist-film Bank (2009), which received negative reviews.
 Abbas once-again collaborated with Madhavan in comedy Guru En Aalu (2009), which also features Mamta Mohandas, Vivek and Brinda Parekh.

 In 2010, Abbas played a supporting role in Appu and Pappu, which was notably the first Kannada film to feature an orangutan in a major role.
 Appu and Pappu was a surprise box office success and ran for a hundred days.